lananovikova10/howtoberlin/sequence-of-steps.md

 Almost always it's required for an apartment viewing, and it's part of document list when applying for a contract.
 At ImmobilienScout24.de, Schufa Auskunft can be ordered either for 29 Eur, or for free via paid ImmobilienScout24.de subscription.
 Anyway ImmobilienScout24.de paid subscription for a couple of months is really required for non-zero chances to get good permanent apartment.
-- `Inform companies about your address change`: JetBrains HR, health insurance company, banks, mobile operators, internet operator, insurance companies, ImmoScout24.
+- `Inform companies about your address change`: JetBrains HR, insurance companies(health + others), banks, energy providers, mobile operators, internet operator, insurance companies, car sharings, ImmoScout24.
 Highly recommended: set up papermail redirects at [Deutsche Post](https://shop.deutschepost.de/shop/nachsenden-lagern/nachsendeservice.jsp?cid=DP_101002152) and [PIN Mail](https://www.pin-ag.de/privatkunden/formulare/nachsendeauftrag).